yuripramos/new-york-times-into-the-feed/README.md

 - Average ~= **76.5%**

 ## :fire: Docker?

 Due to modules incompatibility issues with webpack after a major update, I couldn't be able to deliver this project dockerized.
-I've already made the Dockerfile as you guys can see in the root of the project, but debugging more than 1800 deps inside node_modules is challenging in a short time
+I've already made the Dockerfile as you guys can see in the root of the project, but debugging more than 1800 deps inside node_modules is challenging in a short time.

 ## Roadmap